jimbojsb/adore/README.md

 # Adore

-Adore is an extremely lightweight implementation of the Action-Domain-Responder pattern
+Adore is an extremely lightweight implementation of the Action-Domain-Responder pattern.
+Currently, this code "works", but should be be considered a pre-alpha draft.
+I dont' envision it growing in feature complexity, but the API could change considerably based on discoveries made when actually building applications with Adore.

 #### Background
 Action-Domain-Responder is an "improvement" on the traditional idea of MVC as it relates to web applications.
 Paul Jones